Coconut Oil Hair Treatment

 (The coconut oil can be replaced with olive oil )

-- Less is definitely more when it comes to coconut oil, so don’t go overboard!
+- Less is more when it comes to coconut oil, so don’t go overboard!
 Take a few teaspoons of the oil and massage it into your scalp.
 You don’t really have to heat it to get it into a liquid, as your body heat will melt it pretty quickly.

 - After massaging it into your scalp, work it through by combing or brushing your hair.

-- How to get coconut oil out of hair: In the morning, wash as normal.
+- How to get coconut oil out of hair: In the morning, wash as usual.
 (You may have to wash a few times to get rid of that oily look).
 A bit of lemon juice in warm water can be used to rinse the hair after washing, to remove any excess greasiness.

 Top of Page